INCF/nineml-spec/lib9ml/python/doc/python_nineml_api/source/src_rst/tutorials/al/hierarchical_components.rst

 Building larger components out of smaller components has several advantages:

-    * We can define components in a reuseable way.
-I.e., we can write the iaf subcomponent once, then reuse it accross multiple components.
+    * We can define components in a reusable way.
+I.e., we can write the iaf subcomponent once, then reuse it across multiple components.
     * We can isolated unrelated variables; reducing the chance of a typo producing a bug or variable collisions.